You “know” that climate change exists. But how much do you really know? How current is your information? How deep is your understanding?

 Gilding manages a terrific feat: he is grimly realistic about the extent and immediacy of the climate crisis, while being optimistic about the outcome.
 Gilding’s hope comes from having a plan: the “One Degree War,” a WWII level effort, which requires a full societal mobilization.
 This book is approachable yet comprehensive, well-argued and exciting.

 I have only one major disagreement with Gilding: he believes humanity will have a great awakening, likely after a major climatic event, when humanity will, almost spontaneously, realize how much danger we are in, and engage a war-like response.
-Here, Gilding underestimates the power of denial.
+Here, Gilding underestimates the power of individual and cultural denial– the forces that hold us back from living in climate truth.
 Though I believe that such an awakening can occur, it will only occur through a social movement that fights denial while containing anxiety.

 You can read the One Degree War plan here, but the book is outstanding.
 If you read one book about climate change, make it this one.
 And then join me in trying to build a social movement that brings the great awakening, and the Climate War about!